wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image140](./images/media/image140.png)

-11. To define the application in the Liberty configuration file, take a look at the application configuration that has been provided as a snippet.
+11. To define the application in the Liberty configuration file, look at the application configuration that is provided as a snippet.

         cat ~/Student/assets/application-config.xml

     ![image141](./images/media/image141.png)

-    As you can see, a different context root has been defined.
+    As you can see, a different context root is defined.

-12. You will add the webApplication element to the Liberty configuration by using the **include** concept.
+12. You add the webApplication element to the Liberty configuration by using the **include** concept.
 Review that the include element and the properties that have already been defined in the **server.xml** file.

         cat wlp_usr/servers/myServer/server.xml | grep include